 |

-the left is a depiction of a two-piece laminate roofing
+Above is a depiction of a two-piece laminate roofing

 shingle.
-The black dashes represent the sealdowns.
+The black dashes represent the seal downs.

 The lap of the two layers is a 5/8" area that